 Pathophysiology and Etiology

-The infection typically results from bacteremia arising from gonoccoccal infection which may be asymptomatic and unnoticed.
+The infection typically results from bacteremia arising from gonococcal infection which may be asymptomatic and unnoticed.

-Disseminated infection is thought to play a major role in the pathogenesis of gonococcal arthritis and is said to occur in about 5% cases of gonorrhoea.
+Disseminated infection is thought to play a major role in the pathogenesis of gonococcal arthritis and is said to occur in about 5% cases of gonorrhea.